Draft Beer Vs Bottled Beer... Which is Best?

 Cons of Draft Beer:

 - Storage: Kegs take up more space than bottles, so they might not be practical for smaller venues.
+Serving beer from kegs requires more space and equipment compared to bottles, which can be a limitation for smaller venues.

 - Transportation: Draft beer can be difficult to transport because the kegs are heavy and fragile.